BIPOC Therapy in Manhattan, NYC | Resonance Psychology

 Intergenerational Wounds

-Family systems carry cultural and historical weight across generations.
-We help you explore how intergenerational patterns, including trauma, silence, sacrifice, and resilience, show up in your current emotional and relational life.
+Exploring how intergenerational patterns, including trauma, silence, sacrifice, and resilience, show up in your current emotional and relational life.

 Bicultural Identity and Diaspora Grief